Guide to Buying a Puppy

 See the puppies with their mother (dam) and siblings.
 See the father (sire)

-It is essential that you see the puppies interacting with their mother and in a home environment where they have had a chance to be properly socialised with humans and other animals.
+It is essential that you see the puppies interacting with their mother and in a suitable home environment where they have had a chance to be properly socialised with humans and other animals.
 Never accept a puppy which has been taken from its mother at less than eight weeks old.
 The breeder must also show that the mother’s comfort and welfare is paramount.
 Ideally you should meet your puppy’s father as well to make sure that his temperament (as well as the mother’s) is sound.
 Note that in larger scale breeding establishments adult dogs will be accustomed to kennels.
 However, the pups should have interaction with humans several times a day from birth and at about five weeks be brought into the house for a couple of hours on a regular basis.
 Puppies need to be accustomed to a variety of household sounds (for example, vacuum cleaner, washing machine, dishes clattering, loud music, noisy children, thunder and fireworks) from a very early age.
 Good breeders will have habituated puppies to a variety of sounds and may send a puppy home with a sound CD as part of the puppy pack.
-Various CDs and downloads are available so that the process can be continued by a new owner if necessary.
-An excellent DVD is ‘Well balanced pup’ created by Sue Jones: www.wellbalancedpup.co.uk Puppies should be introduced to children and cats as well so that they are not fearful of them in later life.
+Various CDs and downloads are available so that the process can be continued by a new owner.
+You can find further information about socialising, habituating and training your puppy from the Animal Behaviour and Training Council (ABTC),the Association of Pet Behaviour Counsellors (APBC) and the Association of Pet Dog Trainers (APDT).
+Puppies should be appropriately introduced to children and cats as well so that they are not fearful of them in later life.

 When seeing puppies for the first time they should be playful and eating well.
 Check that the eyes are clear and bright, there is no diarrhoea, and the coat is clean.
 A good breeder will help you to choose a puppy whose temperament will suit your lifestyle and family circumstances.
 To avoid an impulse purchase, visit several breeders and litters before choosing your puppy.
 Inform each breeder that you are doing this.